IDilantha/POS-Maven-HibernateJPA/README.md

-# Point of Sale System with Maven and Native Hibernate (Layered Architecture)
+# Point of Sale System with Maven and Native HibernateJPA

 Getting Started